CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-The submission cannot progress to the Production stage until the relevant actions(s) are identified.
+The submission cannot progress to the Internal-Update stage until the relevant actions(s) are identified.